srad1292/wrestling-sim-notes/questions/If made public.md

 - Moves that are trademarked
 - Matches that are trademarked
-- Couldn't use wrestler names
+- Couldn't use wrestler names?
+Or can you.
+Did EWR use real names at time of download?
 -